-Dear Mr. Bauer:
+Dear Mr. Carlucci:

-I take this opportunity to forward, for your information, the attached document which reflects the views of the government of the Republic of Venezuela on "Oil and United States National Security: The Key Position of Venezuela."
-This report has been presented for the consideration of the government of the United States as a contribution to the President's Energy Security Task Force in its study of the implications of the United States' reliance on imported oil, as well as a general statement of Venezuela's position on certain bilateral oil issues of importance.
+I have the honor to address Your Excellency on the opportunity of presenting the attached document which reflects the views of the government of the Republic of Venezuela on "Oil and United States National Security: The Key Position of Venezuela".
+This report is presented for the consideration of the government of the United States as a contribution to the President's Energy Security Task Force in its study of the implications of the United States' reliance on imported oil, as well as a general statement of Venezuela's position on certain bilateral oil issues of importance.

-The report reiterates and supports concepts which have been expressed on many occasions to the government and Congress of the United States and sets forth the facts underlying our belief that Venezuela can play an important and positive role in the long-term energy security of the United States.
+The report reiterates and supports the concepts I have expressed in prior communications with various United States Government agencies and sets forth the facts underlying our belief that Venezuela can play an important and positive role in the long-term energy security of the United States.
 Venezuela has a long history as a reliable, secure, and stable supplier of oil to the United States, and is prepared to continue in that role as our relatively small population and domestic energy needs, coupled with our enormous oil resources located in the Western Hemisphere, and our abundant non-oil energy resources, will permit Venezuela to continue to supply the United States with significant volumes of oil in the future.